-Delegate Nemetz, Connecticut: Commander-in-Chief, I would like to call your attention to the leaflet regarding the G. A. R. monument we had erected in the City of Miami, Florida, this year.
-This money was raised for the purpose of erecting a perpetual marker or monument to the Grand Army of the Republic by the Woman's Relief Corps of Miami.
-At the present time you know we have no Camp of the of Miami.
-At Camp of the Civil War in Miami.
-However, the Woman's Relicf Corps is assisting in our work, and I think it is fit-Woman's reper that a letter of appreciation be sent to the National Chaplain of the Woman's Relief Corps in Miami for their work and efforts in our behalf.
-When they erected the monument they inserted a replica of our badge on the monument, with our name underneath.
+Delegate Nemetz, Connecticut: Commander-in-Chief, I would like to call your attention to the leaflet regarding the G A R monument we have the City of Miami, Florida this year.
+This money was sed or purpose of erecting a perpetual marker or monument to the Grand Army of the Republic by the Woman's Relief Corps of Miami.
+At the present time you know we have no Camp of the of Union Veterins of the Civil War in Miami.
+However, the Woman's Relicf Corps is assisting in our work, I think it is fit-Chaplain of the Woman's Relief Corps in Miami for their work and efforts in our behalf.
+When they erected the monument they inserted a replica of our badge on the monument with our name underneath.
 I have drawn up a letter of appreciation, and if you want me to read it, Commander-in-Chief.
 I shall do so, and ask the body to act on it.
 (Read letter).